 They all have pros and cons and the first thing to really think about is availability.
 Materials available to you locally affects price, as well as the time it might take to gather them if you decide to DIY it.

-In NC, everyone used pine needles in place of wood chips because they freely fall from the tree in copious amounts.
-There are a few pine trees in the American south.
+For example, in the state of North Carolina in the US, many gardeners use pine needles in place of wood chips because they freely fall from the tree in copious amounts.
+There are lots of pine trees in the American south!
 Because the availability is high, the price is low.
-(Even lower if you have 140 trees on your own property and your handy with a heavy duty Glad bag to collect them.)
-Although, wood chips were also used for bedding areas, I usually used them to make quality mulch.

-In Utah, pine is more scarce, at least in Salt Lake City area.
+In the state of Utah, which is a highland desert, pine is more scarce, at least in city areas.
 Fall leaves are great, but they’re available only one time of year.
 If you’re anything like me, in the fall you’re busy with the harvest.
-The only reason we ever collect leaves is because my service-conscious children have this crazy notion about helping our neighbors by secretly bagging their leaves and tidying their yards.
-Kids.

 Grass is a great option if you have a collector on your mower to bag the cuttings.
 Or, several teenage boys who like to work a hard rake to gather it all up.
 Grass, though, leads us to the other thing to think about and that’s more about decomposition.
 See more in the compost section below.

-To be honest, plain bark isn’t my favorite form of mulch just because I don’t always remember my shoes when I go out in the garden.
+To be honest, shredded bark and wood chips aren’t my favorite form of mulch just because I don’t always remember my shoes when I go out in the garden.
 You know what happens when you step on wood chips in bare feet.
 It’s worse when your two year old does it – there’s usually more screaming involved.